£1 Brown-lilac

 No mint multiples are known to us.

 Used stamps are common.
 Used multiples are less common with four pairs, three strips of 3, four strips of 4, and a strip of 5 in our database.
-The earliest known used examples are 14 June 1877 at Armagh, Ireland (illustrated) and at Lothbury B.O., E.C.
+The earliest known used example is 23 Mar 1877 at Liverpool Exchange (illustrated).

 Inverted watermarks probably exist, but none have been seen by us.